FritzViljoen/FritzViljoen.github.io/_posts/2019-05-01-cinderella.md

 ```

 The idea is to loop through the listing pages of the property website.
 So, we need a couple of things.
-Firstly, some were the store the parsed listings, and secondly a way to get the web page html.
+Firstly, where to store the parsed listings, and secondly a way to get the web page html.
 ```python
 df = pd.DataFrame()
 pg = 1